cambiotraining/hpc-intro/03-slurm.md

 We can also check this by seeing what `seff` reports as "Memory Utilized" and see that it exceeded the default 1GB (although sometimes it shows 0.0GB if it ran too fast and SLURM didn't register the memory usage peak).

 To correct this problem, we would need to increase the memory requested to SLURM, adding to our script, for example, `#SBATCH --mem=30G` to request 30Gb of RAM memory for the job.
+In this case, you would also have to use a different partition that gives you access to high memory notes (`#SBATCH -p traininglarge`).

 </details>